 Don’t Just Take Pictures of Birds

 My non-birding friends appreciate pictures of the people, landscapes, meals, and mammals I saw along the way.
-I use my phone to snap shots to share with them.
+I use my phone to snap shots to share with them, like this tarantula we saw during a night tour of the forest in Costa Rica.

 After you get back from your first birding trip let me know about your experiences in the Comments section below.
 What suggestions do you have for future birding trip travelers?